 If you're feeling anxiety or panic creeping in, take a moment and do this quick exercise called Stop Drop Breathe aimed at helping you to manage those anxious feeling before they become overwhelming.

 Make time for a daily de-stress.
-Whether it's a bath in the evening, a hug from your partner, the glass of wine at the end of the day (maybe not too many!) or reading a book - make sure you schedule a de-stress into your schedule.
+Whether it's a bath in the evening, a hug from your partner, the glass of wine at the end of the day, or reading a book - make sure you schedule a de-stress into your schedule.

 Try to maintain routine and structure to keep a sense of normality.